ovh/docs/pages/cloud/private-cloud/service-migration/guide.en-gb.md

 For connections to the VMware platform, you can choose to block access to vSphere by default.
 Please refer to our guide on the [vCenter access policy](../modify-vcenter-access-policy/) for details.

-If the access policy has been changed to "Restricted", you will need to apply the same connection IPs to the destination Hosted Private Cloud as to the origin Hosted Private Cloud service.
+If the access policy has been changed to "Restricted", you will need to apply the same connection IPs to the destination Hosted Private Cloud as to the source Hosted Private Cloud service.

 ##### **Hosted Private Cloud users**

-In the lifecycle of the origin Hosted Private Cloud, a list of users may have been created for business or organisational needs.
+In the lifecycle of the source Hosted Private Cloud, a list of users may have been created for business or organisational needs.
 You must therefore create them again on the destination Hosted Private Cloud and assign them the appropriate rights, depending on the configuration of the destination Hosted Private Cloud.

 To do this, please refer to our guides on [Changing user rights](../change-users-rights/), [Changing the User Password](../changing-user-password/) and [Associating an email with a vSphere user](../associate-email-with-vsphere-user/).